Puff Pastry Apple Strudel: Quick and Easy

 - Meanwhile, combine nuts, brown sugar, the remaining 2 tablespoon of white sugar, and breadcrumbs in another small bowl.
 Stir well and set aside.

-- To assemble the strudel, roll out the thawed puff pastry on a lightly floured work surface to stretch out a little, about 10×12-inch.
+- To assemble the strudel, roll out the thawed puff pastry with a rolling pin on a lightly floured work surface to stretch out a little, about 10×12-inch.
 Sprinkle half of nut mixture in the center of the pastry leaving 1-inch from both sides.
 Spoon half of apple mixture on top of nut mixture.

 - Lift the front side of pastry and fold over the filling.
 Lift the opposite side of pastry and fold over.
 Pinch the sides down to seal.
 Carefully transfer the strudel to a prepared baking sheet, placing the seam-side down.
 Tuck both ends under.
 Repeat the same on the other pastry sheet.